15 Small Studio Apartment Decorating Ideas That Feel Bigger

 Using Curtains as Room Dividers to Create a Real Bedroom Zone

-This solution is so clean it honestly looks like a completely different floor plan than what’s actually there.
-We’re not talking about a curtain on a window.
-We’re talking about a floor-to-ceiling curtain spanning most of one wall, creating the visual impression of an actual separate bedroom.
+This solution looks so clean it honestly seems like a completely different floor plan than what’s actually there.
+We’re not talking about curtains on a window.
+We’re talking about floor-to-ceiling curtains spanning most of one wall, creating the genuine impression of a separate bedroom.

-r/kourtlove17 hung heavy linen curtains in warm natural beige on a gold curtain rod that runs nearly the full width of one wall.
+Heavy linen curtains in warm natural beige hung on a gold curtain rod running nearly the full width of one wall can completely transform a studio layout.
 The sleeping area sits inside a soft, low-lit zone with sage green linen bedding, layered pillows, and a botanical print triptych above the bed.
 A dark walnut nightstand with a warm table lamp seals the bedroom atmosphere.
 On the other side, a gray sofa and a Persian-style area rug define the living zone.

 The Two-Rug Technique You Should Study

-Two different rugs appear in this space, with different patterns at different scales.
+Two different rugs with different patterns at different scales appear in this space.
 One sits under the bed, one under the sofa.
-This contrast tells your eye that these are two separate rooms sharing one address.
+This contrast tells your eye that you’re looking at two separate rooms sharing one address.

-The bed rug leans more geometric and neutral.
+The bed rug leans geometric and neutral.
 The living room rug carries more color.
 No walls needed.
-Just rugs doing the zoning work.
+Just rugs doing the zoning work quietly in the background.

 What Makes the Curtain Divider Actually Convincing

-Fabric choice matters enormously here.
+Fabric choice matters more than people realize.
 Cheap sheer curtains won’t create this effect.
 You need heavy linen or velvet curtains that puddle slightly on the floor.
-That signals permanence.
+That weight and drape signal permanence.
 They read as architectural rather than decorative.

 A Bookshelf Room Divider That Handles Storage and Privacy Simultaneously

-Here’s a question that’s honestly worth thinking about.
-Why would you build a wall when a shelving unit can do the same job while also holding your entire book and collectible collection?
+Here’s a genuinely useful question.
+Why build a wall when a shelving unit can do the same job while also holding your entire book and collectible collection?

-r/HomeDecorating used a large white 5×5 cube shelving unit (think IKEA Kallax) to divide the living and sleeping areas of a NYC studio.
-The shelves face the living area and hold books, Funko Pop figures, board games, and small collectibles.
-Warm string lights line the top edge, wrapping around the displayed items.
-The sleeping side tucks behind the shelf, visible through the open backs but clearly separate in function.
+A large white 5×5 cube shelving unit can divide living and sleeping areas in a studio while holding books, figurines, board games, and small collectibles.
+Warm string lights along the top edge wrap around displayed items and add ambient warmth.
+The sleeping side tucks behind the shelf, clearly separate in function without being fully closed off.

 One Piece of Furniture, Three Jobs